smrg-uob/PeriodicBoundaryCondition/README.md

  * Valid: If this is False, it means that the master and slave surfaces do not have an equal amount of nodes, it is impossible to continue.
 An invalid Periodic Boundary Condition can be removed by clicking the Delete button.
  * Matched: This indicates if each of the nodes of the slave surface has been matched with one of the nodes of the master surface.
 At this point, no modifications have been made to the mdb yet.
  * Paired: This indicates if the constraints have been applied as sets and equations in the mdb.
 If this is True, the paired nodes should be highlighted with yellow circles in the 'Interaction' Module of Abaqus CAE.
 If this is False, the nodes can be paired by clicking the 'Pair' Button
- * The Master and Slave indicates the name of the master and the slave surfaces.
+ * The Master and Slave fields indicate the name of the master and the slave surfaces.
+ * Plane gives the used match plane (XY, XZ or YZ).
+ * Mode gives the periodicity mode (Translational or Axial)
- * The pairs gives the amount of node pairs for the current Periodic Boundary Constraint.
+ * Pairs gives the total amount of node pairs for the current Periodic Boundary Constraint.
+ * Exempts gives the number of exempted node pairs

  The buttons, from left to right, are used to:
  * Pair the currently selected periodic boundary condition